 - Employee training and knowledge transfer (via partner)

 - Call center (chat)

 - Sensor/gateway Shipment Kits

-We offer our solution through a Platform-as-a-Service model, in which customers subscribe on a monthly basis, with a three-month minimum requirement.
+Next year, we plan to begin trialing a Platform-as-a-Service model, in which customers subscribe on a monthly basis, with a three-month minimum requirement.
 The customers pay-as-they-go for access to the data - sensor costs are included in the subscription.
 This allows us to upgrade customers as we advance to better sensor technologies.
 Other related businesses like IBM Food Trust and Roambee use a similar subscription model and have proven there is a market appetite for this type of opex, rather than capex, model.

 As we add predictive and prescriptive intelligence to our platform, we anticipate offering it as a platinum-level subscription.
 As with Ancestry.com, customers can add this feature as an add-on.

 We generated our first revenue through advisory services, and anticipate this will supplement our subscription income.
 These services include: